 If accused of reckless driving in Loudoun County it’s important you take this charge seriously and build the strongest defense possible.
-Below, Loudoun County reckless driving lawyer Thomas Soldan discusses the elements of building a defense for a reckless driving case and what advantages hiring local counsel will provide.
 To discuss building a defense for your charge call today and schedule a free consultation.

 Loudoun County treats reckless driving with similar fervor as other jurisdictions within Virginia.
 However, Loudoun County is quite hard on reckless driving cases involving alcohol, and cases involving serious accidents from which serious injuries occur, as well as reckless driving cases where the speed is in excess of 90 miles an hour.
 In these cases, you can expect the prosecutor and the judge to be very tough and you should come in prepared with an experienced defense attorney to advocate for you.

 The prosecution in a reckless driving case needs to prove all the elements of this specific reckless driving code section beyond a reasonable doubt.
 This is the same standard as with any criminal offense in the Commonwealth of Virginia.
 The specific elements will vary depending on which reckless driving code section you’re being charged under.